In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.

 On the Azure portal, open the PowerShell session within the Cloud Shell pane.

-On the toolbar of the Cloud Shell pane, select the Upload/Download files icon, in the drop-down menu, select Upload and upload the following files azuredeploy.json, azuredeploy.parameters.vm1.json, azuredeploy.parameters.vm2.json and azuredeploy.parameters.vm3.json into the Cloud Shell home directory one by one.
+On the toolbar of the Cloud Shell pane, select the Manage files icon, in the drop-down menu, select Upload, and upload the following files azuredeploy.json, azuredeploy.parameters.json into the Cloud Shell home directory from the source folder C:\Allfiles\M04..

 Deploy the following ARM templates to create the VMs needed for this exercise: